amandoabreu/amandoabreu.github.io/_posts/2023-02-02-i-made-a-wordpress-plugin-with-chatgpt-–-heres-how-it-went.md

 Eg: Stripe API; WordPress APIs

 ### Finding bugs
-If something doesn't work they way it should and you can't figure it out, ChatGPT usually can find it very quickly.
+If something doesn't work the way it should, and you can't figure it out, ChatGPT usually can find it very quickly.
 Sometimes it does what a linter would catch anyway, so be sure to use the right tool for the job.

 ## Things ChatGPT is bad at:
 ### Keeping track of a lot of logic in a large program